martinzf/get_rotated/README.md

 1. You will be prompted to input information regarding the simulation.
 Press enter after answering each prompt.
 1. Wait while the animation loads.
 The programme will open an interactive Matplotlib window and save `rb_rotation.gif` to the project folder.

 Warning: Solving the equations of motion is quick, but loading the animations takes time.
 I would therefore recommend short simulation times, on the order of 5-10s, if you just want to get acquainted with what the solutions look like.
+Take a look at the examples folder for some premade gifs too.

 ### Preview
 ![alt text](preview.gif)